Southwestern Deviled Eggs

 - Dijon Mustard: A good deviled egg always has mustard in it and Dijon gives it plenty of zippy flavor.

-There are a couple ways to do it.
+Fill the eggs.
+There are a couple ways to accomplish this.
 The non-fancy way is to just spoon a tablespoon of filling into each egg.
 That works but it’s kind of tricky to get it in the holes evenly.
 Try using a pastry/piping bag or a zip top bag with one corner snipped off.
 Put the filling in the bag and squeeze out a small amount into each egg.
-Isn’t that easy?!
+You’ll find that this method is easier and neater.

 Topping Ideas